 A trip to the Great Wall at Mutianyu

-A trip to the Great Wall is a must do on any Beijing (family) itinerary!
+A trip to the Great Wall of China is a must-do on any Beijing (family) itinerary!
 We choose to visit the section at Mutianyu, which is very well suited for families as there is a cable car going up to the Wall, so you don’t have to climb if your kids are too small to manage the many steps.

 Is the Great Wall at Mutianyu easy to visit with a baby?

 If you make the right preparations it’s not that difficult.
-I’d recommend to book a tour instead of traveling there independently as it makes the whole experience a lot easier.
+I’d recommend booking a tour instead of traveling there independently as it makes the whole experience a lot easier.
 We were picked up from our hotel by a guide and driver.

 We saw several families with babies and small children, it’s definitely not uncommon to visit the Great Wall with kids.